drinchev/project-label/README.md

 Project label creates a small label on the bottom right project window with the name and a changeable color.

-*Note :* For best results install Lato font from Google Fonts

-## How does it work ?

-It will take the name of the project and render a label on the bottom right.
-You can click on the label to change the color and change the project name if you want to change the label text.
+## Changelog

+### 1.0

+- Added preferences per project and per application
+- Added option to change font size and font family
+- Added option to change text color
+- Added option to modify the label's text

+### 0.9

+Initial release

 ## How does it look like ?